App Version: 6.2

 The convolution reverb can deal only with audio buffer sizes that are a power of 2.
 Depending on the settings, on the device model and on connected audio hardware, it may happen that the audio callback is using odd buffer sizes.
 In this case a warning is displayed which indicates the requested number of frames:

 Rooms! measures the time needed to calculate the convolution.
-When you select Show convolution time in the Settings view, you get a milliseconds display at the icon of the Parameters view (if convolution reverb is activated, an IR is selected and there is an audio signal):
+When you select Show convolution time in the Settings view, you get a milliseconds display at the icon of the Parameters view (if convolution reverb is activated):

-The displayed value is the time needed for the 'tail' processing that is done concurrently to the audio thread.
-The 'head' processing that is done inside the audio thread is much faster and negligible compared to the 'tail' processing.
+Version ≤ 6.0: The displayed value is the average time needed for the 'tail' processing that is done concurrently to the audio thread.
+The 'head' processing that is done inside the audio callback is much faster and negligible compared to the 'tail' processing.

 Again, there is a Save button in the bottom right of the view, which lets you create a preset from the currently selected IR.